Subculture in the Mainstream: From Cry-Baby to Wednesday

 From Cult to Commodity

 The contrast between Cry-Baby and Wednesday lies not only in tone but in reception.
-Waters revels in parody, exaggerating rebellion to the point of absurdity, ensuring that only a self-selected audience would appreciate it.
-Burton, however, takes the gothic subculture of the outsider and seamlessly integrates it into the formula of teen drama, making it consumable across age groups and cultures.
+Waters revels in parody, exaggerating rebellion to the point of absurdity, and adds in his trademark ‘gross-out’ scenes that shock his audience.
+Think Hatchet-Face’s snarling glamour, the Drapes’ chicken-game showdown daring you to laugh or gag, or what I call “the tear-jerker scene,” which never fails to elicit a collective groan.
+Waters is authentic in his commitment to subversion and indifferent to mainstream approval, which is why the film retains its cult edge.
+Burton, however, takes the gothic subculture of the outsider, sacrifices some of that authenticity for accessibility, and integrates it seamlessly into the teen drama formula, making it consumable across age groups and cultures.

-Both texts deal with misfits and rebellion, but their trajectories diverge: one secures cult status, the other achieves mass-market success.
-This shift illustrates how subcultures move from the margins to the mainstream, often losing their resistant edge in the process.
-As Gelder (2007) argues, subcultures are always in tension with the mainstream, but contemporary media increasingly blurs that boundary by appropriating outsider styles for broad appeal.
+Both texts deal with misfits and rebellion, but their trajectories diverge.
+Cry-Baby secures cult status for its black-leather-clad outsiders who spit in the face of normies clutching their pearls at the thought of delinquency - a film too weird and too loud for the masses.
+Wednesday, by contrast, achieves mass-market success by tempering its subcultural edge, wrapping deadpan murderous quips and monstrous mysteries in a boarding-school drama designed for broad appeal.
+This shift from cult to commodity illustrates how subcultural aesthetics often move from the margins to the mainstream, losing their resistant edge in the process.
+As Gelder (2007) argues, subcultures are always in tension with the mainstream, but contemporary media increasingly blurs that boundary by appropriating outsider styles for mass consumption.

 Conclusion

 Taken together, Cry-Baby and Wednesday chart the evolution of subculture on screen.
 Where Waters embraced parody and camp to critique social norms, Burton rebrands the outsider aesthetic into a marketable global phenomenon.
-Subculture, once defined by resistance and exclusivity, now circulates freely in mainstream media.
+The camp sensibility that kept Cry-Baby on the cultural margins reappears in Wednesday, but it has been recalibrated.
+Jenna Ortega’s (the star and a producer of Wednesday) description of the series as ‘a little campy’ captures this shift: camp becomes a stylish accessory rather than the entire outfit - a deliberate aesthetic flourish rather than the dominant mode of expression.
+Wednesday has subcultural aesthetics yet maintains mainstream appeal.
 The trajectory from Cry-Baby’s cult obscurity to Wednesday’s Netflix dominance demonstrates how teen angst, rebellion, and outsider identity are no longer threats to cultural norms, but products to be streamed, shared, and sold.
+Yet, Wednesday’s success suggests that even commodified subcultures can resonate widely, giving misfits everywhere a black-clad hero - even if she’s a little too polished for the dive bar.